PratikHande101/dictionary-app-js/README.md

-# Dictionary App
+# 30 Days of JavaScript - Project 5: Dictionary App

-This is a simple Dictionary web application that allows you to search for word definitions and hear their pronunciation.
+A simple Dictionary Web App that allows you to search for word definitions and hear their pronunciation.
+This project is developed as part of the 30 Days of JavaScript challenge.

 ## Preview